towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-towhee.md

 ## Complete Example

-Here we show a complete example of towhee `Pipeline` that implements a image embedding task
+Here we show a complete example of towhee `pipe` that implements a image embedding task
 ```python
 # image embedding with resnet50
 from towhee import ops, pipe